LuCeHe/lucehe.github.io/manuscripts/english-today-doac/doac-english-today.md

 What would count as a test

 We do not report a teaching trial.
-A fair test would not ask whether adults like the look of shür.
-It would ask how long it takes new readers to reach the accuracy that Italian children reach in year 1, on matched lists of familiar words and simple invented words, in the spirit of Seymour, Aro and Erskine (2003).
+A first test would take people who are learning to read English for the first time and split them at random into two groups.
+One group is taught with DoAc.
+The other group is taught with ordinary English spelling.
+After one day of lessons, both groups read the same list of familiar words and simple invented words aloud.
+An evaluator who cannot see the page, and does not know which group the reader is in, scores only from the
+audio: which group reads more words correctly.
+That is closer to Seymour, Aro and Erskine (2003) than asking adults whether they like the look of shür.
 Until that trial exists, DoAc is a claim about signs, not a claim about classrooms.
 The literacy numbers cited above show that English spelling has a cost.
 They do not yet show that this notation removes it.

 Limits